-Commercial Paraquat - Gramoxone (GMX) - 32.5 % (w/w) in paraquat dichloride was supplied by Syngenta.
+Commercial Paraquat - Gramoxone (GMX) - 32.5 % (w/w)in paraquat dichloride was supplied by Syngenta.
+Gramoxone was used instead of analytical standard paraguat due to economical reasons.
+In addition, in case of a deliberate contamination event of a drinking water distribution system, it is more likely that such available commercial products are used instead of expensive analytical ones, even if other organics are also introduced in the network.
 Two loose deposits samples, one obtained from a local water distribution system (deposit A), and another taken from the tower of a water distribution system (deposit B), both from the city of Riga, were tested as catalysts of the Fenton-like reaction.
 H2O2 solution (30 % v/v), FeSO4 heptahydrate (99.5 %) and anhydrous Na2SO3 were purchased from Merck (Darmstadt, Germany).
-H2SO4 (96 %) was from José M. Vaz Pereira, Lda (Lisbon, Portugal), while NaOH (98.7 %) was from José Manuel Gomes dos Santos, Lda (Odivelas, Portugal).
+H2SO4 (96%) was from José M. Vaz Pereira, Lda (Lisbon, Portugal), while NaOH (98.7%) was from José Manuel Gomes dos Santos, Lda (Odivelas, Portugal).
 Heptafluorobutyric acid (HFBA) was from Sigma Aldrich, and acetonitrile (HPLC grade) from Prolabo.